 - Add cream cheese and sour cream.
 Stir until smooth and combined.

-I forgot to mention that this can also be prepared with leftover cooked turkey – a perfect way to recycle turkey after Thanksgiving.
+Remember that this delicious pasta dish can also be prepared with leftover cooked turkey – a perfect way to recycle turkey after Thanksgiving.
 Comfort food deliciousness made EASY!

 If you love the convenience of preparing simple recipes with cooked chicken, be sure to check out my roundup of easy leftover chicken recipes – there are several to choose from.
 Enjoy!